-Parisa Moghadama, Ali Salehzadeh-Yazdib, Shiva Akbari-Birgania*
+Parisa Moghadama, Ali Salehzadeh-Yazdib, Shiva Akbari-Birgania,*

 Abstract

 Senescence and apoptosis are distinct cellular fates with interconnected regulatory mechanisms.
 While apoptosis results in rapid cell death, senescence is characterized by stable cell cycle arrest and a distinct secretory phenotype.
 Studies suggest that cells exposed to apoptotic stimuli can undergo senescence under certain conditions.
 This study aimed to identify critical regulators determining cell fate choice between senescence and apoptosis.
 We collected the curated gene sets from the GSEA and utilized STRING database to construct and analyze the protein-protein interaction (PPI) networks for apoptosis and senescence in cells.
 Functional enrichment analysis using Enrichr validated the identified networks, and then PPI network analysis using Cytoscape revealed TP53 as a protein with the highest degree of interactions and a pivotal regulator influencing cell fate.
 Our findings consistent with other scientific reports suggest that TP53 modulates cell cycle control mechanisms, thereby impacting the decision between senescence and apoptosis.
 However, further investigation is warranted to elucidate the precise role of TP53 and other regulators in this cellular fate choice.